DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

 we can estimate the locations of these reference-points in the undistorted space with high-accuracy.

+Among many models for characterizing radial distortion, the polynomial model is versatile enough to correct both small-to-medium distortion with sub-pixel accuracy `[Haneishi] <https://doi.org/10.1109/42.414620>`__, :cite:`Vo:2015` and strong distortion such as fisheye effect `[Basu] <https://doi.org/10.1016/0167-8655(94)00115-J>`__.
+For a comprehensive overview of radial distortion correction methods, readers are recommended to refer to these review articles `[Hughes-2008] <https://doi.org/10.1049/cp:20080656>`__, `[Hughes-2010] <https://doi.org/10.1364/AO.49.003338>`__, :cite:`Ricolfe-Viala:2010`.
+When perspective distortion and optical center offset are present, radial distortion can be calibrated using two main approaches.
+One approach is iterative optimization, which uses a cost function to ensure that corrected lines in the undistorted image appear straight `[Devernay] <https://doi.org/10.1007/PL00013269>`__.
+Although it requires only a single calibration image, this method is computationally expensive and does not always guarantee convergence.
+The other approach relies on multiple calibration images to estimate all distortion parameters, as implemented in OpenCV.
+However, its accuracy is limited because the polynomial model uses only even-order terms `[Zhang] <https://doi.org/10.1109/34.888718>`__.
+Therefore, a method for calibrating radial distortion in the presence of other distortions that achieves high accuracy using only a single calibration image is both practical and crucially needed.

 Discorpy is the Python implementation of radial distortion correction methods presented in :cite:`Vo:2015`.
 These methods employ polynomial models and use a calibration image for calculating coefficients of the models where the optical center is determined independently.
 The reason of using these models and a calibration image is to achieve sub-pixel accuracy as strictly required by parallel-beam tomography systems.
-The methods were developed and used internally at the beamline I12, Diamond Light Source-UK, as Mathematica codes.
-In 2018, they were converted to Python codes and packaged as open-source software :cite:`Vo:2018` under the name Vounwarp.
+The methods were developed and used internally at the beamline I12 and I13, Diamond Light Source-UK, as Mathematica codes.
+In 2018, they were converted to Python codes and packaged as open-source software under the name Vounwarp.
 The name was changed to Discorpy in 2021.
-From version 1.4, methods for correcting perspective distortion :cite:`Criminisi:1999` and extracting reference points from a line-pattern image were added to the software.
-A key feature of methods developed and implemented in Discorpy is that radial distortion, center-of-distortion (optical center), and perspective distortion are determined independently using a single calibration image.
-The following sections explain methods implemented in Discorpy.
+At the beginning of the software development, only methods for radial distortion characterization were provided as the optical design of the detection system at I12 features a plug-and-play scintillator that can be swapped with a dot-target, enabling the removal of perspective distortion.
+However, in the detection system at I13, replacing the scintillator with a visible light dot-target is not practical.
+Instead, an X-ray dot target has been used.
+The main disadvantage of this approach is that it is difficult to align the target to minimize perspective distortion to an ignorable level.
+To address this problem, starting with version 1.4 of Discorpy, algorithms for perspective characterization and correction based on :cite:`Criminisi:1999` has been developed and added to software.

+The inclusion of perspective correction independent of radial distortion correction was a significant development, enabling broader applications of Discorpy beyond scientific purposes.
+Considering that previous algorithms in Discorpy were primarily focused on calibrating small-to-medium distortions, methods for calibrating strong radial distortion, known as fisheye distortion, have been developed, published in :cite:`Vo:2025`, and added to Discorpy from version 1.7.
+With this new development, Discorpy and its algorithms stand out for their capability of independently characterizing both distortion types - radial distortion and perspective distortion of varying strengths - with high accuracy using a single calibration image.
+This makes Discorpy a practical tool for a wide range of imaging applications.

 .. _reference_points: